julaneelee/Human-viruses-detection-in-scRNA-seq/README.md

 # Human viral detection in scRNA-seq data
 ## Human known viruses identification from scRNA-seq data using Bowtie2 and blastn
-There's a different purpose of using these tools, Blastn and Bowtie2
+Main focus between Blastn and Bowtie2

 |             |    Blastn     |     Bowtie2   |
 |-------------| ------------- | ------------- |